Research poster presentation.

 Biography

-Dr. Timothy Monreal is currently an Assistant Professor in the Department of Learning and Instruction at The University at Buffalo.
-Tim earned his PhD in Foundations of Education at the University of South Carolina in 2020.
+Dr. Timothy Monreal is an assistant professor in the Department of Learning and Instruction at The University at Buffalo.
+Tim earned his PhD in foundations of education at the University of South Carolina in 2020.
 Tim embraces an interdisciplinary approach to research and teaching.
 His research broadly asks how (self) knowledge about Latinx is created and reproduced (in schools).
 More specifically, he is interested in the intersection of space/place on Latinx teacher identity and subjectivity, and the teaching of Latinx history and content in social studies education.
 Tim increasingly uses (and develops) post-structural, post-humanist, and (relational) spatial theories and method(ologies) to understand and nuance these concepts.

 He was previously a middle school (mostly social studies) teacher for 11 years (and is deeply interested in diffusing this ridiculous binary of theory and practice).
 He was proudly born and raised in the Central Valley of California, is the eldest of 9 brothers and sisters, and now dad to three girls.
-He enjoys spending my free time with my family.
+He enjoys spending his free time with his family.

 Fellow Panel